 There may be different reasons as to why your bump hasn’t appeared yet.
 However, if you are still not showing in your third trimester, you should talk to your doctor.
 This also goes for any time you have concerns about yourself or your baby.
 Your doctor will be able to determine what is best for you and your child.

-If you are small, this could be the reason your bump hasn’t appeared.
+If you are larger than average, this could be the reason your bump hasn’t appeared.
 Your doctor periodically monitors your baby's gestational weight in your uterus.
-Your baby’s gestational weight will be taken again once they’re born.
+Your baby’s birth weight will be taken again once they’re born.
 Complications for your baby related to low gestational weight can include difficulty regulating body temperature, low blood pressure, low oxygen levels, and breathing problems.

 High blood pressure can be a risk for pregnant women.
 Your baby may be at risk for being small for their gestational age.
 Being small for their gestational age may keep your belly from becoming noticeable.
 High blood pressure can also lead to other problems like preterm delivery and infant death.
 You can get help before, during, and after your pregnancy to treat high blood pressure.